Evolving Curricula with Regret-Based Environment Design

 For BipedalWalker we used the continuous control policy from the open source implementation of PPO from \citet{pytorchrl}, as well as many of the hyperparameters used in the recommended settings for MuJoCo.
-This involves a simple feedforward neural network with two hidden layers of size 64 and Tanh activations.
-We tuned the hyperparameters for our base agent using domain randomization, and conducted a sweep over the learning rate \{3e-4, 3e-5\}, PPO epochs \{5,20\}, entropy coefficient \{0, 1e-3\} and number of minibatches \{4,32\}, using the validation performance on BipedalWalkerHardcore.
+This involves a simple feedforward neural network with two hidden layers of size 64 and tanh activations.
+We tuned the hyperparameters for our base agent using domain randomization, and conducted a sweep over the learning rate \{3e-4, 3e-5\}, PPO epochs $\{5,20\}$, entropy coefficient \{0, 1e-3\} and number of minibatches $\{4,32\}$, using the validation performance on BipedalWalkerHardcore.
 We then used these base agent configurations for all UED algorithms.
-For PLR we further conducted a sweep over the buffer size \{1000, 5000\}, replay rate \{0,9, 0.5\} and staleness coefficient \{0.3, 0.5, 0.7\}, using the same settings found for both PLR and \method{}.
-Finally, for \method{} we tuned both the number of edits \{1, 2, 3, 4\} and whether to edit the easy or batch levels.
+For PLR we further conducted a sweep over the buffer size $\{1000, 5000\}$, replay rate $\{0,9, 0.5\}$ and staleness coefficient $\{0.3, 0.5, 0.7\}$, using the same settings found for both PLR and \method{}.
+Finally, for \method{} we swept over number of edits in \{1, 2, 3, 4\}.